This diploma has two stages, each comprising 120 credits.

-On completion of this undergraduate course, we'll award you the Diploma of Higher Education in Computing with Electronic Engineering.
+On successfully completing this course, we’ll award you our Diploma of Higher Education in Computing with Electronic Engineering.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

 There are no formal entry requirements to study this qualification.
 However, you’ll need:

 - some knowledge of mathematics

 - the ability to read and write to a good standard of English.

 Mathematics is a key part of both computing and engineering.
 The level of mathematics you’ll need for this diploma is higher than for the Diploma of Higher Education in Computing and IT (W36).
 Consider this when deciding which course is right for you.

 Check you have the necessary skills at students.open.ac.uk/openmark/engineering.ayrf1.